What’s in Biden’s budget proposal

 - An additional $1 billion toward global health security designed to boost research to detect and stamp out future infectious disease outbreaks “before they become pandemics.”

-Dan Diamond, Darryl Fears, Peter Finn, Dino Grandoni contributed to this report.
+Dan Diamond, Darryl Fears, Peter Finn, Dino Grandoni, Tracy Jan and Dan Lamothe contributed to this report.